kwdunaway/WGBS_Tools/README.md

 # WGBS_Tools

 WGBS_Tools is a versatile toolkit to manipulate and analyze Whole Genome Bisulfite Sequencing data.
-It is optimized for easy installation rather than efficiency.
 Any questions may be directed to Keith Dunaway (kwdunaway@ucdavis.edu).

 ### Table of Contents